 Serhii Kornovenko, a doctor of historical sciences, professor, and director of the Research Institute of Peasantry and the Study of Agrarian History of Bohdan Khmelnytskyi Cherkasy National University analyzed how the communist totalitarian regime destroyed the Ukrainian peasantry and “educated” a new type of Soviet peasant.
 “A new figure in the agrarian history of Soviet Ukraine at the end of the 1920s and beginning of the 1930s is the collective farm and state farm peasant,” he said. – Compared to the previous type, this was a qualitatively different peasant formed in the new Soviet ideological and intellectual field.
 The “idea of the Earth” was perceived by him in a qualitatively different way, his consciousness reflected other priorities.
 First of all, it is devotion to the party’s goal, identification with the new proletarian public, and forgetting one’s past.
 Coercion was considered a permissible means of re-educating the peasantry, creating a “new rural man” and “a new psychology of the working peasantry”.

-A scientist from Poland, Robert Kuśnierz, a professor at the Pomeranian Academy, devoted his report to the situation in a Ukrainian village after the Holodomor.
+A researcher from Poland, Robert Kuśnierz, a professor at the Pomeranian Academy, devoted his report to the situation in a Ukrainian village after the Holodomor.
 He noted that although the Holodomor was defined in 1932-1933, the deaths of people exhausted by hunger were recorded in the villages even in 1934.

 Doctor of historical sciences Marcin Zwolski from the Sybir Memorial Museum (Bialystok, Poland) spoke about the history of the creation of the museum, and the research carried out there.
 “As the only museum in Poland we present the issue of the Soviet repressions related to mass deportations to Siberia and Kazakhstan.
 We show that this experience is common to Poles, Ukrainians, Belarusians, Lithuanians, Latvians, Estonians, Jews, Russians and many other nations of the world.” he noted “But we present not only themes related to deportations.
 As a narrative museum, we try to explain the background of the presented events.
 Therefore, before the visitors enter the space showing the suffering of the deportees, they visit the space dedicated to the construction and history of the communist system, entitled: Criminal System.
 The Soviet Union was the first communist country in the world.
 It was formed as a result of a revolution in the name of a utopian idea of universal equality.
 In practice, the Soviet system was based on terror and fear.
 The museum mentions the Holodomor in Ukraine as one of the examples of such terror – the tragedy of Ukrainians is also presented in the exposition of the Polish museum.
 At the same time, Mr. Zwolski reminded that in 2019 they held the exhibition “Soviet Holodomor – Genocide in Ukraine.
 They killed us because we are Ukrainians…” which was prepared by the National Museum of the Holodomor-Genocide in Kyiv.
 The exhibition aroused great interest among visitors.
 And this was one of the two exceptions when the museum exhibited the exposition of another museum.”